-Bellevue has a long tradition of engaging diverse communities in planning the future of their city.
+Bellevue has a long tradition of engaging its diverse communities in planning the future of their city.
 Bellevue's Comprehensive Plan has evolved with extensive and ongoing community involvement that represents a diverse range of viewpoints, areas of expertise and interests.
-The city also regularly incorporates community engagement into more specific planning efforts, such as community advisory committees, open houses, focus groups, surveys and other outreach methods.
-This tradition of active and inclusive engagement requires the city to constantly innovate and evolve its approach to how it engages a changing community.
-Bellevue continues to grow in size and diversity, prompting the city to adopt an expanded and more inclusive understanding of community.
-This includes residents, employees, business owners, and visitors, with a particular focus on those most directly impacted by plans and policies, especially when overlapped with historically marginalized or underserved communities.
-The city is also committed to the meaningful, regular and ongoing coordination with Tribes on all policies and actions with Tribal implications.
+The city also regularly invites community engagement in more specific planning efforts such as participation in community advisory committees, open houses, focus groups, surveys, and other outreach methods.
+The tradition of active and inclusive engagement requires the city to innovate and evolve in how it engages a changing community.
+Bellevue continues to grow in size and diversity which has prompted the city to adopt an expanded and more inclusive understanding of community.
+This includes residents, employees, business owners, and visitors, with a particular focus on those most directly impacted by plans and policies, especially if overlapped with historically marginalized or underserved communities.
+The city is also committed to the meaningful, regular, and ongoing coordination with Tribes on all policies and actions with Tribal implications.
 Altogether, Bellevue is committed to engaging the entire community to ensure all voices are being heard now and in the future.